rbturnbull/djangocms-themata/README.rst

 djangocms-themata
 ==================

-A set of themes for Django CMS projects.
+A set of Bootstrap themes for Django CMS projects.

 Installation
 ============